Singularities on Fano fibrations and beyond: Singularities and complements on Fano fibrations

 Run an MMP on $-K_X$ over $Z$ and replace $X$ with the resulting model so that $-K_X$ is nef and big over $Z$.
-This may contract $T$ but we will not need $T$ to be a divisor on $X$ any more: we only need the property $a(T,X,\Lambda)=0$.
+This may contract $T$ but we will not need $T$ to be a divisor on $X$ any more: we only need the properties $a(T,X,B)\le 1$ and $a(T,X,\Lambda)=0$.
 Moreover, replacing $X$ with the ample model of $-K_X$, we can further assume that $-K_X$ is ample over $Z$.
+We may lose the $\Q$-factorial property of $X$ but we will not need it any more.